The Parent Tax Credit

 Claiming a dependency tax exemption is pretty easy.
 All you have to do is complete line 6c of your 1040 or 1040A.
 You will need to provide a Social Security number or Adoption Taxpayer Identification Number for your child as well.
 Then just be sure to complete the rest of your tax return properly and fully.

 Child Tax Credit

-In addition to the dependant exemption, you may also be able to claim a child tax credit as another parent tax credit.
+In addition to the dependent exemption, you may also be able to claim a child tax credit as another parent tax credit.
 This tax credit is designed to help parents that have low incomes support their families, and is therefore only available to people that make less than a certain amount of money.
 As it currently stands, the base tax credit is $1,000 for each qualifying child (under the age of 17), but this amount is reduced if your reported income exceeds a certain amount.
-In 2009, the threshold income level for a joint return was $110,000, and the child tax credit was reduced by $50 for each $1,000 (or fraction thereof) that the reported income exceeded the threshold level.
+In 2016, the threshold income level for a joint return was $110,000, and the child tax credit was reduced by $50 for each $1,000 (or fraction thereof) that the reported income exceeded the threshold level.

 To make this math easier to understand, it is helpful to look at a few examples.

 First, let us assume that Fred and Amy have three children under the age of 17, and their reported income on their joint return was $100,000.
 This income is below the threshold of $110,000, which means that Fred and Amy will be able to claim a $3,000 tax credit on their income taxes (3 children x $1,000 tax credit per child).